Harshil-Mehta-Dubverse/TTS-API-Docs/docs/account-creation.md

 If you encounter any issues during the account creation process:

-- Contact our support team at support@dubverse.ai
+- Contact our support team at friends@dubverse.ai

 We're excited to have you on board and can't wait to see what you'll create with Dubverse!